Medieval castles, cobblestone alleys, and the world’s top road trip route – this is Romania.

 Most people first come to Romania’s capital – Bucharest.
 Although there are many other things to do and explore, you shouldn’t miss out on two places that will get you started with Count Dracula (also known as Vlad the Impaler).

-The Snagov Monastery supposedly holds the remains of Vlad the Impaler, which is better known as Count Dracula after Bram Stoker’s book from 1897.
+The Snagov Monastery supposedly holds the remains of Vlad the Impaler, who is better known as Count Dracula after Bram Stoker’s book from 1897.
 Check out the bust of Vlad III Dracula, which is the real name, at the Old Princely Court (Curtea Veche).

 These places will pump you up on the topic and provide an excellent start to your 4-day road trip of chasing Dracula.

 Day 1: Bucharest To Dracula’s Castle

 Dracula’s Castle, or Bran Castle, is one of the main tourist attractions in Romania.
 Since this castle is remarkably similar to the one that Bram Stoker describes in his book, it is known everywhere as Dracula’s Castle.

 Fun fact: Vlad III Dracula did not often reside here.
 Before you want to scratch it off your itinerary, I want to point out that it is still a beautiful medieval castle worth visiting.
 It has a lot of history to tell because it had a very strategic location back in the days.
 I can highly recommend taking a 1-hour tour to learn more about it and the Dracula myth.

 Bran Castle is a 3-hour ride from Bucharest, on which you will pass two other incredible sights.